Have you heard of the 7 baby steps?

 What is the debt snowball method?

 Now it’s time to start paying off your smallest debt first.
 This might be a car loan, credit card, or school loan.
-Every extra dollar you come across, send it to paying off that one debt.
+Every extra dollar you come across, send it to pay off that one debt.

 Once your first debt is paid off, it will free up more of your money.
 You will then use that money towards your next debt and so on.
 This is what is known as the snowball method.